msg-systems/holmes-extractor/README.md

 document_label -- the document label.
-index_within_document -- the index within the document where 'score' was achieved. start_index -- the start index of the topic match within the document. end_index -- the end index of the topic match within the document. sentences_start_index -- the start index within the document of the sentence that contains
+index_within_document -- the index within the document where 'score' was achieved. subword_index -- the index of the subword within the token within the document where 'score' was achieved, or *None* if the match involved the whole word. start_index -- the start index of the topic match within the document. end_index -- the end index of the topic match within the document. sentences_start_index -- the start index within the document of the sentence that contains